Quantum Algorithm based on Quantum Fourier Transform for Register-by-Constant Addition: Introduction

 This paper is organized as follows:

-\begin{itemize} \item Section 2 presents the register-by-register addition algorithm proposed by Draper \cite{draper} and explains why this algorithm is unnecessarily complex in cases where the intention is to add only one constant to the target register. \item Section 3 presents an addition algorithm based on the quantum Fourier transform (QFT), specific for cases in which it is desired to add just a constant to the target register, and less complex than the algorithm proposed by Draper \cite{draper}. \item Finally, section 4 presents a mathematical proof of correctness of the register-by-constant addition algorithm presented here. \end{itemize}
+\begin{itemize} \item Section 2 briefly adresses the register-by-register addition algorithm proposed by Draper \cite{draper} and explains why this algorithm is more complex than necessary in cases where the intention is to add just a constant to the target register. \item Section 3 presents the QFT-based register-by-constant addition algorithm: an addition algorithm based on the quantum Fourier transform (QFT) specific for cases in which there needs to add just a constant to the target register, and less complex than the algorithm proposed by Draper \cite{draper}. \item Section 4 presents a mathematical proof of correctness of the register-by-constant addition algorithm presented here. \item Section 5 shows an alternative representation of the Draper adder using the register-by-constant addition operator in the Fourier basis. \item Finally, section 6 makes some final considerations and concludes the article. \end{itemize}